Channel - Environmental Control/Life Support

 Skylab A-7LB Spacesuit Development for Skylab SL-2 through SL-4 Missions - Abridged Version

-Discipline: Environmental Control/Life Support With over 50 years of experience with NASA spacesuit development and operations, as well as the U.S. Air Force pressure suit, Jim McBarron shared his significant knowledge about Skylab A-7LB spacesuit development.
+With over 50 years of experience with NASA spacesuit development and operations, as well as the U.S. Air Force pressure suit, Jim McBarron shared his significant knowledge about Skylab A-7LB spacesuit development.
 This included A-7LB extravehicular (EV) suit requirements and design changes implemented to establish the Skylab A-7LB EV suit design baseline.
 Additionally, he identified spacesuit experience for the Skylab SL-2 through SL-4 missions.
 He concluded by identifying noteworthy lessons learned.

 Jim McBarron